Herman Ridder Junior High School

-The Herman Ridder Junior High School (also known as Public School 98) is a middle school in the Morrisania section of the Bronx, part of the New York City Department of Education.
+The Herman Ridder Junior High School (also known as Public School 98) was a middle school in the Morrisania section of the Bronx, part of the New York City Department of Education.
 Constructed in 1929–31, the building is a New York City Landmark Art Deco structure designed by Walter C. Martin.
 It is named after Herman Ridder, a prominent newspaper publisher and editor.
+The middle school no longer exists and the building only contains high schools at the moment.